DavidOHanlon85/TVRater/README.md

 <h1>TV Rater Challenge</h1>

-Analyse the data structure of the csv file and create an appropriate OOP solution to represent the data- use class(es), constructors, getters , setters etc...
+Analyse the data structure of the csv file and create an appropriate OOP solution to represent the data- use class(es), constructors, getters, setters etc...

 Output using your OOP solution each programme's full details to screen i.e.